QUTCC: Quantile Uncertainty Training and Conformal Calibration for Imaging Inverse Problems: Appendix

 \subsection{Model Analysis}

-In Fig.~\ref{sec:results}, we restricted our comparisons to the Im2Im-Deep and \ours models.
+In Fig.~\ref{sec:results}, we restricted our comparisons to the Im2Im-Deep (which we simply refer to as Im2Im) and \ours models.
 The original Im2Im-UQ model was excluded due to its comparatively shallow architecture, resulting in decreased performance.
 However, for the subsequent analysis, we reintroduce Im2Im-UQ for completeness.
 In this section, we assess the model's mean predictive performance and the quantile crossing occurrences.